 Age Benefit

-Age Benefit is a payment made to an insured person who has attained the age of 60.
+Age Benefit is a payment made to an insured person who has attained the pensionable age (presently 63).
 Payment can be either in the form of a pension or a grant.
 A pension is a monthly payment whereas a grant is a lump sum payment.

 Age Benefit

-An Age Benefit is a payment made to an insured person who has attained the pensionable age (presently (60) sixty years).
+An Age Benefit is a payment made to an insured person who has attained the pensionable age (presently (63) sixty-three years).
 Payment can be either in the form of a pension or a grant.

 This claim form must be accompanied by: